Activate synced users

 |Using Office 365?
 Once this is complete, the cloud service will display users and non-email enabled groups, and the remaining information is synchronized in Microsoft Exchange Online.
 When these user accounts are created in Azure AD, they are not activated.
 This means that they have not been assigned a Exchange Online mailbox or licenses for any other service.
 For more information on creating a new External Contact, see Create a New External Contact.
 For more information on creating a new Distribution Group, see Create a New Distribution Group.
 If you add or remove a domain in your local Active Directory or change the proxy settings of the computer that is running the Directory Sync tool, you must run the Directory Sync tool Configuration Wizard.
 This will update the list of domains to be synchronized.
 After activating users, you should run the Mailbox Migration Wizard to establish forwarding of email from these users’ local Microsoft Exchange Server mailboxes to their Exchange Online mailboxes and to copy their mailbox content.
 For more information, see Exchange Hybrid Deployment and Migration with Office 365.|

-The following steps can be completed using either the Office 365 account portal, the Windows Intune account portal or the Microsoft Azure AD portal, depending on which services your organization has subscribed to.
+The following steps can be completed using either the Office 365 account portal, the Microsoft Intune account portal or the Microsoft Azure AD portal, depending on which services your organization has subscribed to.
 In this way, portals act as front-end interfaces that pull in directory data associated with your organizations Azure AD tenant.
 For more information about using portals to manage your tenant, see Administering your Azure AD directory.

 Depending on which portal you are using, in the left pane, click either Users or Users and Groups.

 Select the check box next to the user or users that you want to activate, and then click Activate synced users.